Members of citizen-led RTA group concerned about harsh oversight

 Citizens’ committee members report another slow-down in progress when the committee redrafted the guiding principles it operates under.
 The citizens’ committee came to a unanimous decision to adopt a new version of the principles, which now includes goals like “providing equitable services and equitable growth” and “addressing the impacts of climate change.”

-According to emails obtained from a records request a citizens' committee member made, Moghimi emailed Marana Mayor Ed Honea on Aug.
-4 taking issue with the new guiding principles.
+According to emails obtained from a records request a citizens’ committee member made, Moghimi emailed Marana Mayor Ed Honea on Aug.
+4 summarizing a list of concerns about the guiding principles the mayor expressed in a previous conversation with Moghimi.
 Honea is also a member of the RTA Board.

 “It appears there are a few very eager members of the CAC that want to establish no-growth and environmental policies that are stricter than state and federal laws for all the member jurisdictions through this regional transportation plan,” Moghimi wrote.
 “Policy issues will be addressed by the Board.
 Even then the Board cannot impose policies on individual jurisdictions.”

-The executive director listed proposed changes to the principles that suggest changing “climate change” to "mitigate for environmental impacts.”
+The email listed proposed changes to the principles that suggest changing “climate change” to “mitigate for environmental impacts.”
 Moghimi said, “Equity is also undefined and impossible to measure” and suggested: “Remove equity statement, again if it is a policy issue it will be addressed by the RTA Board.”

-Members of the citizens' committee subsequently received two memos from both Honea and Sahuarita Town Manager Shane Dille suggesting changes to the guiding principles that echo Moghimi’s suggestions.
+Members of the citizens’ committee subsequently received two memos from both Honea and Sahuarita Town Manager Shane Dille suggesting changes to the guiding principles.

 Although the citizens’ committee has not changed its guiding principles, member Wilson said the discussion spurred by outside suggestions wasted committee time.